 The sustainability of the Cape’s economy and the livelihood of its residents depend on a viable, working waterfront.
 The Blue Economy Project with its focus on increasing resiliency of natural resource areas and infrastructure and investing into maritime industries is a timely initiative that sets a foundation for the future.

-We provide surveys, feasibility analysis, planning, civil, structural, and marine design, permitting, and construction contract administration for resilient waterfront homes and facilities, shorefront protection, dredging, mooring basin design, wastewater and stromwater treatment, aquaculture permits, and more.
+We provide surveys, feasibility analysis, planning, civil engineering, structural engineering, and waterfront/marine engineering design, permitting, and construction contract administration for resilient waterfront homes and facilities, shorefront protection, dredging, mooring basin design, wastewater and stromwater treatment, aquaculture permits, and more.

 This article has originally appeared in Cape and Plymouth Business.